-As a side note, let it be known, that Christ does not sit at the right hand of God.
+Christ does not sit at the right hand of God.
 The right hand of God created all things, is an article that will explain this in greater detail just click here.

 Col 3:1 If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.